nosarthur/gita/README.md

 [![codecov](https://codecov.io/gh/nosarthur/gita/branch/master/graph/badge.svg)](https://codecov.io/gh/nosarthur/gita)
 [![licence](https://img.shields.io/pypi/l/gita.svg?style=flat)](https://github.com/nosarthur/gita/blob/master/LICENSE)

-# A command-line tool to manage multiple git repos
+# Gita: A command-line tool to manage multiple git repos

 This tool does two things

 - display the status of multiple git repos such as branch, modification, commit message side by side
-- delegate git commands from any working directory
+- delegate git commands/aliases from any working directory

 If several repos need to be compiled against each other, it helps to see their status together.
 I also hated to change directories to execute git commands.